VanAurum/coding-test/README.md

 (9:00-11:00, 13:00-15:00) “minus” (9:00-9:15, 10:00-10:15, 12:30-16:00) = (9:15-10:00, 10:15-11:00)
 ```
 <h3>Getting Started</h3>
 To run the CLI, you will need to clone the repository.
-First, create a directory anywhere on your computer and navigate it to it using the command line.
+First, create a directory anywhere on your computer and navigate to it using the command line.

 <h4>Prerequisites</h4>
 To run the CLI, you will need Python 3.7 installed.
 It's possible earlier versions will work but they haven't been tested.
 There is only one third party package required, <b>Click</b>, used for running the CLI.